jtsiomb/nixiedisp/README.md

      ISP.
 If you have `avrdude` installed, you can simply change into `fw` and type `make program`, with the board powered up and the programmer connected.

+If you don't need the serial port (RS232) option, you can leave J1 (the DB9 connector), U2 (max232 level converter) and all its surrounding electrolytic capacitors (C1, C2, C4, C8 and C15) unpopulated, and install a 10k pull-up resistor across the pads of J7 (usbpwr).

 References
 ----------